S. Korean court allows conscientious objection to military service - Journal du Cameroun

 The South remains technically at war with the North, after the 1950-53 Korean War ended in a ceasefire rather than a peace treaty.

-But the ruling comes amid a dramatic dialling-down of tensions on the peninsula, with Pyongyang taking part in a series of summits with both the South and the US, long its sworn enemy.
+But the ruling comes amid a dramatic dialling-down of tensions on the peninsula, with Pyongyang holding summits with both the South and the US, long its sworn enemy.

+A defence ministry official said it was drawing up an alternative to military service for conscientious objectors in light of the June court ruling.

 Seoul’s armed forces rely heavily on conscription, and military service often involves postings to front-line positions on the border with the North.

-The social implications of the South’s military service are also enormous – men must interrupt or delay either their education or their careers to comply, with Tottenham striker Son Heung-min a high-profile recent example.
+Traditionally men have had to interrupt or delay either their education or their careers to comply with the military service requirement, with Tottenham striker Son Heung-min a high-profile recent example.

 He only secured an exemption — avoiding a potentially ruinous career break — by winning gold at this year’s Asian Games in Indonesia.